 AWS Key Management Service (KMS) gives you centralized control over the cryptographic keys used to protect your data.
 The service is integrated with other AWS services making it easy to encrypt data you store in these services and control access to the keys that decrypt it.
 AWS KMS is also integrated with AWS CloudTrail, which provides you the ability to audit who used which keys, on which resources, and when.
 AWS KMS enables developers to easily add encryption or digital signature functionality to their application code either directly or by using the AWS SDK.
-The AWS Encryption SDK supports AWS KMS as a master key provider for developers who need to encrypt/decrypt data locally within their applications.
+The AWS Encryption SDK supports AWS KMS as a root key provider for developers who need to encrypt/decrypt data locally within their applications.

 Centralized Key Management

 AWS KMS provides you with centralized control over the lifecycle and permissions of your keys.
 You can create new keys whenever you wish, and you can control who can manage keys separately from who can use them.
 As an alternative to using keys generated by AWS KMS, you can import keys from your own key management infrastructure, or use keys stored in your AWS CloudHSM cluster.
-You can choose automatic rotation of master keys generated in AWS KMS once per year without the need to re-encrypt previously encrypted data.
-The service automatically keeps older versions of the master key available to decrypt previously encrypted data.
-You can manage your master keys and audit their usage from the AWS Management Console or by using the AWS SDK or AWS Command Line Interface (CLI).
+You can choose automatic rotation of root keys generated in AWS KMS once per year without the need to re-encrypt previously encrypted data.
+The service automatically keeps older versions of the root key available to decrypt previously encrypted data.
+You can manage your root keys and audit their usage from the AWS Management Console or by using the AWS SDK or AWS Command Line Interface (CLI).

 * The option to import keys is not available for asymmetric keys.